-I spent three days and nights here with my husband, baby daughter and mother-in-law.
-We and had a wonderful time, so in this post I’m sharing seven reasons why Inverness is the perfect family getaway destination to inspire your next family trip!
+I spent three days and nights here with my husband, baby daughter, and mother-in-law.
+We and had a wonderful time, so in this post, I’m sharing seven reasons why Inverness is the perfect family getaway destination to inspire your next family trip!

-1) THE SCOTTISH HIGHLANDS
+1) THE SCOTTISH HIGHLANDS INVERNESS SCOTLAND

 2) RIVER NESS

 I took my baby girl on daily walks along the river during our stay in Inverness and she loved watching the water and seeing all the birds and animals that emerged by the river.

 3) LOCH NESS

 My daughter is only a year old so we decided to do one of the slow-paced cruises, which I highly recommend in order to take in the beauty of Loch Ness, but they also offer high-speed boat excursions which might be more fun for older children.

 4) HIGHLAND WILDLIFE PARK

 I would never want to promote visiting a zoo but if you have kids you will likely want to take them to a zoo at some point so I would suggest instead visiting a Wildlife Park, and the Highland Wildlife Park is the best wildlife park I have seen.

-5) INCREDIBLE CASTLES
+5) INCREDIBLE CASTLES OF INVERNESS, SCOTLAND

-6) EXCELLENT FAMILY DINNING IN INVERNESS
+6) EXCELLENT FAMILY DINING IN INVERNESS

 7) EASY ACCESSIBILITY FOR FAMILY TRAVEL

 When traveling with kids you have to choose locations that are easily accessible and require a minimum number of flights so this makes Inverness an ideal destination for a family getaway.

-I hope I have inspired you to consider Inverness for your next family getaway.
+I hope I have inspired you to consider Inverness Scotland for your next family getaway.
 There are plenty of other activities to do in Inverness beyond what I included here, and it is a beautiful, fun, and safe destination to visit with your children.